-In the modern-day tea world, “wild tea trees” are a huge debate.
-There has been an increasing number of tea vendors that use the mystic appeal of wild tea trees as a marketing ploy.
-Thus more tea enthusiasts start to believe that these teas are not exactly authentic.
+In the modern-day tea world, “wild tea trees” are a big debate.
+There has been an increasing number of tea vendors who use the mystique of wild tea trees as a marketing ploy.
+Thus, more tea enthusiasts start to believe that these teas are not exactly authentic.

-The majority of ancient tea trees (gu shu) grown in China’s Yunnan province.
+The majority of ancient tea trees (Gu Shu) are grown in China’s Yunnan province.
 Yes, the pu-erh region!

-Since they are not cultivated, and due to their specific variety, they can stretch anywhere from 5 up to 10 meters in height, which makes the tea leaves challenging to harvest.
+Since they are not cultivated and due to their specific variety, they can reach heights of 5 to 10 meters, making the tea leaves difficult to harvest.

 What Makes Wild Leaf Tea Unique And Sought After?

 First, we would like to emphasize that there is absolutely nothing wrong with farmed tea.
 Tea has been cultivated for thousands of years.
-Thanks to cultivation and to the diligent labor of the tea farmers throughout time, we are able to enjoy such a wide array of teas with different flavor profiles and aromas.
-While the processing method is what ultimately forms a tea, the cultivar’s role is undeniable.
+Thanks to cultivation and the diligent labor of tea farmers over time, we are able to enjoy a wide array of teas with diverse flavor profiles and aromas.
+While the processing method ultimately shapes a tea, the cultivar’s role is undeniable.

 Wild tea is unpredictable.
 It is an exceptional journey into the great unknown.
 What we will come out with — no one knows.
 The flavors of a single batch of wild tea are complex and unmatchable.